trussworks/terraform-aws-sso-group/README.md

 - A Permission Set with options for inline, AWS-managed, and customer-managed policy attachments to attach to the group
 - Account assignments provisioning the permission set in each specified account

+If using a different IPD, such as AWS Managed AD, there are several resources that should not be created via this module.
+Set `managed_ad = true` in the variables in order to not have this module create groups or attempt to attach policies to those groups.

 ## Prerequisites

 - In order to use AWS IAM Identity Center, your account must be managed by AWS Organizations.